-'... in line with the Commentary of the OECD Tax Model Convention, "carrying on the function of being a trustee" means in this context activities which are the core activities of a trustee and not those activities which are auxiliary or preparatory'.
+"... in line with the Commentary of the OECD Tax Model Convention, 'carrying on the function of being a trustee' means in this context activities which are the core activities of a trustee and not those activities which are auxiliary or preparatory".

-In fact the Commentary only refers to core activities at two points, and neither of those is in relation to carrying on the function of being a trustee.
-Section 69(2D) makes no distinction between trustees' core activities and other activities.
-It provides that if the person concerned acts as trustee in the course of business that he carries on in the United Kingdom through a branch, agency or permanent establishment, that person will be resident in the United Kingdom.
+In fact the Commentary refers to core activities only at two points and neither of those in relation to carrying on the function of being a trustee.
+Section 69(2D) makes no distinction between the core activities of trustees and other activities.
+It provides that if the person concerned acts as trustee in the course of business which he carries on in the United Kingdom through a branch, agency or permanent establishment, that person will be resident in the United Kingdom.
 There is no provision that this will not apply if the acts are preparatory or auxiliary.

-The definition of a permanent establishment in s.
-1486 does refer to activities that are preparatory or auxiliary in character, providing that:
+The definition of a "permanent establishment" in s.148 does refer to activities that are preparatory or auxiliary in character providing that:

-'A company is not regarded as having a permanent establishment in a territory by reason of the fact that:
+"A company is not regarded as having a permanent establishment in a territory by reason of the fact that-